electrikmilk/cherrilang.org/language/types.md

 There is a concept of data types in Shortcuts known as a "content item".

-These are defined in Shortcuts for example as `WFAppStoreAppContentItem`.
+These are defined in Shortcuts for example `WFAppStoreAppContentItem`.

 In Cherri, they are shortened into singular names.